 by Angela Tague

-The fire and luster of a moissanite ring is undeniable.
+The fire and luster of moissanite is undeniable.
 The brilliant gems are known for their sparkle and shine and are sometimes mistaken for diamonds.
-Used in a variety of jewelry, including rings, earrings, and necklaces, moissanite is a fabulous and affordable diamond alternative that stands on its own as a unique gemstone.
+Used in a variety of jewelry pieces, including rings, earrings, and necklaces, moissanite is a fabulous and affordable diamond alternative that stands on its own as a unique gemstone.
+Learn more about moissanite jewelry, so you can shop with confidence.

-Overview: Most moissanite jewelry features man-made gems.
+Overview: Moissanite does occur naturally, however, most moissanite jewelry features man-made gems.
 Authentic natural stones are extremely rare and usually not large enough to be used in jewelry.
 Lab-grown moissanite -- the chemical composition is silicon carbide -- is often more beautiful than natural moissanite because the gems are created by a patented thermal process to exhibit the finest qualities of the stones.
 Moissanite jewels rate high on the Mohs scale of mineral hardness, with a 9.25 measurement.
 This means they are a bit softer than diamonds, but harder than all other mineral-based gemstones; overall, they are very durable.

 Appearance: Moissanite is one of the colorless gemstones and is clear in appearance, although, some of the stones can be a very faint yellow with a green tint.
 The gems are described as brilliant, and with the ability to catch and reflect light, moissanite crystals are often used in fine jewelry pieces.